PKua007/rampack/doc/input-file.md

 * ***orientation_fix_every*** (*= 10000*)

   How often rotation matrices should be renormalized.
-This is needed because they gather numerical errors after numerous matrix multiplications during the simulation.
+This is needed because they stockpile numerical errors after numerous matrix multiplications during the simulation.
 Unless you have a good reason to change it, the default value of `10000` should be left as it is.

 * ***output_last_snapshot*** (*= []*)